katievosgien/katievosgien/README.md

 - 💞️ I’m looking to collaborate on ... games!
 - 📫 How to reach me ... katievosgien@gmail.com
 - 😄 Fun Fact: ...
 I play way too much COD and I'm still not very good at it
-- ⚡ Current Projects: ...
-The World Under the Floorboard, Miss Montel and the Elfin Phantom, Wildest West (...Working title)
+- ⚡ Current Project: ...
+The World Under the Floorboard

 <!---
 katievosgien/katievosgien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.